-- ► Real-time monitoring Dynamic updates require real-time monitoring of job progress and resource utilization.
-This can be achieved through sophisticated monitoring tools and data analytics platforms that track key performance metrics, such as execution time, resource consumption, and job dependencies. - ▶ Data-driven insights The collected data during execution provides valuable insights into the actual performance of batch jobs.
-By analyzing this data, it becomes possible to identify patterns, trends, and potential bottlenecks that were not accounted for in the initial static prediction. - Adaptive algorithms Dynamic updates rely on adaptive algorithms that continuously learn from the incoming data.
+- Real-time monitoring.
+Dynamic updates require real-time monitoring of job progress and resource utilization.
+This can be achieved by using sophisticated monitoring tools and data analytics platforms that track key performance metrics, such as run time, resource consumption, and job dependencies. - Data-driven insights.
+The data that is collected during the batch job provides valuable insights into the actual performance of batch jobs.
+By analyzing this data, it becomes possible to identify patterns, trends, and potential bottlenecks that were not accounted for in the initial static prediction. - Adaptive algorithms.
+Dynamic updates rely on adaptive algorithms that continuously learn from the incoming data.
 These algorithms can adjust their predictions based on new information, ensuring that the most accurate estimates are provided throughout the batch execution.